jnydal/felizdate/README.md

 # FelizDate 💘

 **FelizDate** is a real-time, full-stack dating platform built for performance, scalability, and responsive user experience.
-It was developed as a personal project with the ambition to compete with mainstream dating services — featuring instant messaging, geolocation, and a smooth single-page JavaScript interface optimized for both desktop and mobile.
+It was developed as a personal project with the ambition to compete with mainstream dating services, featuring instant messaging, geolocation, and a smooth single-page JavaScript interface optimized for both desktop and mobile.

 ---